angusbezzina/buy-me-a-coffee/README.md

 # Buy Me A Coffee

 This is a monorepo built around a simple "Buy Me A Coffee" smart contract that is written in Solidity and built with [Hardhat](https://hardhat.org/).
-The idea here is that this could be used as a starting point for any other future dApps that you're interested in building.
+The motivation for this project was to create a simple starting point for a monorepo that uses Web3 components or for any simple dApp that you may want to build.

 If you're less technical and just want to know how to make your own version of this project, you can find the instructions [here](https://angusbezzina.github.io/buy-me-a-coffee/).

+You can see the project in action [here](https://buy-me-a-coffee-astro.vercel.app).

 ## Monorepo Structure